Search: 158 results

 And Absolom used to rise up early, and take his stand beside the way of the gate, - and so it was - when any man who had a controversy would come unto the king for judgment, then Absalom called unto him, and said: Of what city, art, thou?
 And he said, Of one of the tribes of Israel, is thy servant.
 And Absolom said unto him,

-And whenever a man approached to bow down before him, he would put out his hand, take hold of him, and kiss him.
+It happened whenever anyone drew near to do obeisance to him, that he would stretch his hand and take hold of him and kiss him.

 Then the king set out, and his entire household followed him.
 But he left behind 10 concubines to take care of the palace.